 And this cool box in the lobby.

 We headed down to The Blackhorse Tavern.
 Our package included a meal with appetizer, two entrees and two desserts.
-Sally had salmon, with sorbet.
+My wife had salmon, with sorbet.
 I had prime rib, with cheesecake.
 It was very tasty.
 It was also the second most expensive meal I’ve ever paid for.

 After we ate, we wandered out onto the veranda and watched a huge swarm of Chimney Swifts spiraling into a nearby chimney.